ULL-ESIT-DMSI/ull-esit-dmsi.github.io-source/tema1-introduccion/gitpod.md

 ---
-title: VS Code in Browsers
+title: "GitPod: VS Code in Browsers"
 ---

+## GitHub Editor

-## Period in a repo
+### Period in a repo

-From any repo or pull request, developers can simply press the period (`.`) key to bring up the browser-based VS Code environment with the source code file ready for editing.
+From any GitHub repo or pull request, developers can simply press the period (`.`) key to bring up the browser-based VS Code environment with the source code file ready for editing.

-## Substitute github by github.dev in a GitHub URL
+### Substitute github by github.dev in a GitHub URL

 That dot press to bring up the web-based editor takes you to <https://github.dev/>, so the same one-press `.` functionality can be duplicated just by changing a URL from "github.com" to "github.dev".